 Writes information about the local process Pid on standard error.
-The currently allowed value for the atom Type is backtrace, which shows the contents of the call stack, including information about the call chain, with the most recent data printed last.
+The currently allowed value for the atom Type is backtrace, which shows the contents of the call stack, including information about the call chain, with the current function printed first.
 The format of the output is not further defined.